Many people who work with stained

 |

-pieces into one section of the design before going on to the next
+pieces of glass and lead into one section of the design before moving on to the next

 |